 <input type="text" maxlength="200" id="Name" name="Name" class="required" value="Pete"/>

-These attributes are found in a separate assembly, MvcFluentHtml.Attributes MvcContrib.ModelAttributes.
+These attributes are found in a separate assembly, MvcContrib.ModelAttributes.
 So in case your models are in a separate assembly from your MVC web UI, you don’t have to reference the UI specific bits in your model assembly.

 But what if you want different behaviors and different attributes?
 You can create custom behaviors by implementing IMemberBehavior.